 Who Can Join Hire Abroad?

-Hire Abroad works with recruiters who focus on blue-collar employment only.
-We’re not charging you for accessing the platform, but you’ll need to fulfill some minimum requirements to join.
+The platform focuses on recruiters who specialize in blue-collar employment.
+There’s no charge for accessing the platform but you need to fulfill the minimum requirements to join.

 The employer provides accommodations for each candidate you send through Hire Abroad.
 They will also sign a contract either online or upon arrival, but we’ll explain how everything works.